-- A. Effective July 1, 2023, each classification represented by the Union will continue to be assigned to the same salary range of the General Service Salary Schedule it was assigned on June 30, 2023. - B. Effective July 1, 2023, each employee will continue to be assigned to the same range and step of the General Service Salary Schedule they were assigned on June 30, 2023. - C. Effective July 1, 2023, Appendix S identifies classification specific salary adjustments and the salary range the classification is assigned.
-Salary will be determined in accordance with Article 41.1B - D. Effective July 1, 2023, all ranges and steps of the General Service Salary Schedule will be increased by four percent (4%) as shown in Appendix E. The salary increase is based on the General Service Salary Schedule in effect on June 30, 2023 - E. Effective July 1, 2024, all ranges and steps of the General Service Salary Schedule will be increased by three percent (3%), as shown in Appendix F. This salary increase is based on the General Service Salary Schedule in effect on June 30, 2024.
+- A. Effective July 1, 20212023, each classification represented by the Union will continue to be assigned to the same salary range of the "General Service Salary Schedule it was assigned on June 30, 20212023. - B. Effective July 1, 20212023, each employee will continue to be assigned to the same range and step of the General Service Salary Schedule they were assigned on June 30, 20212023. - C. Effective July 1, 203, appendix S identifies classification specific salary adjustments and the salary range the classification is assigned.
+Salary will be determined in accordance with Article 41.1B - CD.
+Effective July 1, 20212023, all ranges and steps of the General Service Salary Schedule will be increased by four percent (4%) effective July 1, 2020 through June 30, 2021 will remain in effect until June 30, 2022, as shown in Appendix E. The salary increase is based on the General Service Salary Schedule in effect on June 30, 2023 - DE.
+Effective July 1, 2022, all ranges and steps of the General Service Salary Schedule will be increased by three and twenty-five hundredths percent (3.25%), as shown in Appendix F. This salary increase is based on the General Service Salary Schedule in effect on June 30, 2022.

-F. Minimum Wages Determined by Local Ordinances
+EF.
+Minimum Wages Determined by Local Ordinances

-Any employee who has a permanent assigned duty station within a local jurisdiction which has passed an ordinance establishing a minimum wage higher than the minimum wage established in this collective bargaining agreement, will be paid no less than the minimum wage directed by the local ordinance.
+- Any employee who has a permanent assigned duty station within a local jurisdiction which has passed an ordinance establishing a minimum wage higher than the minimum wage established in this collective bargaining agreement, will be paid no less than the minimum wage directed by the local ordinance.
 The Employer will first consider the hourly wage of the employee's base salary plus the King County Premium pay (if applicable).
-If, after this consideration, the employee's salary is still below the local ordinance minimum wage the employee will be placed on a step in the assigned salary range that is equal to or higher than the wage requirement of the local ordinance.

-G. Employees who are paid above the maximum for their range on the effective date of the increases described in Subsection D, above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.
+If, after this consideration, the employee's salary is still below the local ordinance minimum wage the employee will be placed on a step in the assigned salary range that is equal to or higher than the wage requirement of the local ordinance. - FG.
+Employees who are paid above the maximum for their range on the effective date of the increases described in Subsection D, above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay. - GH.
+Longevity Increase All employees will progress to step M six (6) years after being assigned to step L in their permanent salary range. - HI.
+All employees earning a salary that is less than or equal to the state minimum wage will have their salaries adjusted in accordance with the state minimum wage act.

-H. Longevity Increase

-All employees will progress to step M six (6) years after being assigned to step L in their permanent salary range.

-I. All employees earning a salary that is less than or equal to the state minimum wage will have their salaries adjusted in accordance with the state minimum wage act.